-HC-10.2.5 Each approved person should make every practicable effort to arrange his personal and business affairs to avoid a conflict of interest with the insurance consultants, insurance managers or captive insurance firms.
+- HC-10.2.5 Each approved person should make every practicable effort to arrange his personal and business affairs to avoid a conflict of interest with the insurance consultants, insurance managers, insurance aggregators or captive insurance firms. - HC-10.2.5A Bahraini insurance consultants, Bahraini insurance managers or Bahraini captive insurance firms should have in place a board approved policy on the employment of relatives of approved persons and a summary of such policy must be disclosed in the annual report of the insurance consultant, insurance manager, insurance aggregators or captive insurance firm.